LancerLab/croqtile/Documents/getting_started_with_choreo.md

 Note 's32' and 'int' are different in Choreo. 's32' is a fundamental type, which can not be applied for a fully typing.

-#### The Memory Qualifier
+#### The Storage Qualifier
 A spanned-typed data in Choreo is usually large.
 For such large data, programmers could move it across different memory hierachy of accelerator to best utilize hardware resource.

-In choreo, we defines three memory qualifiers to annotate the data being defined, including:
+In choreo, we defines three storage qualifiers to annotate the data being defined, including:

 - **global**,
 - **shared**,